 You must air dry any part that's washed with water for at least 24 hours before using it again.

 If the pre-motor and HEPA filters are well-maintained, they don't need to be replaced.
 However, like any vacuum, you may need to buy replacement filters if they get damaged.

 Note that there's an inconsistency on Shark's website of how often you should replace the HEPA filter.
 In the vacuum's manual, it suggests cleaning it once a year, but in the HEPA filter's product description on their website, it suggests replacing it every six months.
 These results reflect the manual, so you should clean it once a year.

 The Shark Navigator Lift-Away vacuum is fairly easy to store.
 It stands up quite well on its own and there's space on the vacuum to put the crevice tool and the soft bristle brush attached to it.
 This is similar to the Shark APEX Upright Vacuum.

 The dirt compartment holds a good amount of dirt and there's a line indicating when it's full.

-The Navigator Lift-Away has decent portability.
+The Shark Navigator Lift-Away vacuum has decent portability.
 It's a bit heavy but there's a carrying handle that makes it easier to bring it to another floor.

 The Shark Navigator vacuum doesn't use a battery.

-The vacuum has three power settings: Off, Hard Floor, and Carpet.
+The vacuum has three surface type adjustment settings: Off, Hard Floor, and Carpet.
 You can also slightly adjust the suction power with a slider on the handle of the vacuum.
 Opening the slider lets some air out, decreasing the suction power by a bit.